Ras-Pekt/alx-higher_level_programming/0x00-python-hello_world/README.md

 - [7-edges.py](7-edges.py) - copy cut and paste
 - [8-concat_edges.py](8-concat_edges.py) - print object-oriented programming with Python, followed by a new line
 - [9-easter_egg.py](9-easter_egg.py) - a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line
+- [10-check_cycle.c](10-check_cycle.c) - a function in C that checks if a singly linked list has a cycle in it